Triaster delivers the four pillars of Continuous Improvement.

 With Triaster's drag and drop process mapping tool and also the option to capture processes in Microsoft Excel, the mechanism for capturing your processes with the Triaster platform couldn't be easier.

-The tricky thing is communicating your processes accurately; Triaster's noun-verb methodology taught with all our process mapping training really helps with this, and using our process mapping services solves the problem entirely.
+The tricky thing is communicating your processes accurately; Triaster's noun-verb methodology developed alongside our process mapping software really helps with this too.

 The Triaster platform delivers a Process Library as standard.
 An easy to understand, easy to use, secure website, intelligently presenting all of your processes, policies, forms and guidance documents.